2024 Solar Incentives Guide for Roselle, IL - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-Under the new program, solar installation projects that are completed between 2022 and 2032, may be eligible for a 30% tax credit.
-This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+With the new provisions, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
+This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

 State & Local Solar Incentives